 Modern DJs have many tools they can use to ease their work and even improve accuracy in their art.
 The Camelot Wheel is one of these tools, and it has become vital to every DJ interested in harmonic mixing.
 This harmonic mixing wheel was invented by Mark Davis, one of the pioneers of the harmonic mixing technique.
-The purpose of the camelot wheel is to simplify the process of harmonic mixing by memorising the relationships between the various major and minor keys, ensuring music is always mixed in key.
-This mixing technique involves the continuous playing of two separately-recorded tracks, and that is why memorising the keys is important.
-If you play two songs that have a poor key relationship, the whole set will be messed up.
+The purpose of the camelot wheel is to simplify the process of harmonic mixing music by memorizing the relationships between the various major and minor keys, ensuring music is always mixed in key.
+This mixing technique involves the continuous playing of two separately-recorded tracks, and that is why memorizing the major and minor keys is important.
+If you play two songs that have a poor mixing key relationship, the whole set will be messed up.

 What Is the Camelot Wheel?

 The Camelot Wheel is a visual representation of the keys that have a good relationship with each other.
-Each key on this wheel is given a number that is between 1 and 12.
+Each mix key on this wheel is given a number that is between 1 and 12.
 If you don’t have much experience in DJing, you should start by mixing two songs that have the same keys.
 For example, you can mix two songs with the 8A key.
 To make things easier for you, the wheel is colour-coded.

 The Camelot Wheel is very simple to use.
 You can easily go from one key to the next, either in a clockwise or anticlockwise fashion.
 At the same time, you can transition from outer to inner keys.
 In the basic technique, any transition you make should be to an adjacent key.
 For example, if you are at 8A, you can go to 8B, 7A or 9A.
 Going to 9B or 10A will be a big step, and the keys will not always be complimentary.
 With this tool, you don’t have to pay much attention to the keys since the Camelot wheel will remember them for you.
 This is why it is such a great tool for harmonic mixing.